The Silph League Arena

 - Insurmountable technical problems with the game or tournament system.

-- A change in venue compatibility such as unsafe weather or closure.
+- A change in venue compatibility, such as unsafe weather or closure.

-2.1 Match Structure
+2.1 Tournament Structure

 2.2 Pre-Tournament Procedures